surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Currency

-BiPlus will enable you to check the field values of the measure in the following currency formats $,   ₹  ,   €  ,  £.
+BiPlus will enable you to check the data values of the measure fields in the following currency formats $,   ₹  ,   €  ,  £.

 ## Charts